-The advent of ELT doesn’t mean it is going to completely replace ETL anytime soon.
-There is still a need for ETL in organizations, and those who can find an effective way to utilize both realize the distinct capabilities each brings.
-While ETL is the traditional choice, ELT is more scalable, allows for the preservation of data in the raw state, and provides greater use case flexibility over time.
-At the end of the day, each enterprise is going to have its own set of needs and processes that it must meet to succeed.
-The question of whether to use ETL or ELT is not, in fact, so black-and-white.
-ELT makes a lot of sense when a company needs to handle large amounts of data, while ETL is perfectly acceptable for smaller jobs.
+ELT will not completely replace ETL anytime soon.
+Those who can find an effective way to use ELT understand its capabilities.
+While ETL is the traditional choice, ELT is more scalable.
+ELT also allows for the preservation of data in the raw state and provides greater use case flexibility.
+Each enterprise is going to have its own set of needs and processes to succeed.
+The question of whether to use ETL or ELT is not black-and-white.
+ELT makes a lot of sense when a company needs to handle large amounts of data while ETL is acceptable for small repetitive jobs.

 Here are three instances where it makes sense to use ELT:

-Informatica’s Cloud Data Integration, built on the Intelligent Data Management Cloud, helps you manage your costs, increase resource productivity, and simplify data integration across multi-cloud and multi-hybrid environments using its Optimization Engine.
-Informatica’s Optimization Engine is a capability that sends your data processing work to the most cost-effective option, whether that’s cloud ecosystem pushdown, cloud data warehouse pushdown, traditional ETL, or Spark serverless processing.
-However, it also empowers you to choose the best processing option for job based on your need.
+Informatica’s Cloud Data Integration, built on the Intelligent Data Management Cloud (IDMC), helps you manage costs.
+It also increases resource productivity and simplifies data integration in multi-cloud and multi-hybrid environments.
+It does this with its Optimization Engine.
+Informatica’s Optimization Engine sends your data processing work to the most cost-effective option.
+This can be cloud ecosystem pushdown, cloud data warehouse pushdown, traditional ETL or Spark serverless processing.
+It also helps you to choose the best processing option based on your needs.

 Here are three ways Informatica’s Optimization Engine processes data in a cloud data warehouse and data lake.